-A Fertility IQ Survey of over 1,000 women between the ages of 25 and 35, conducted by EMD Serono in 2011, found that:
+According to a study of 1,000 women between the ages of 25-35 conducted by EMD Serono,

 Dr Isaac Glatstein, Associate Medical Director at the Reproductive Science Center of New England, is a fertility doctor in Massachusetts.
 A Board Certified Reproductive Endocrinologist, he provides fertility screening and infertility treatment at RSC New England fertility clinics in Braintree and Lexington, Massachusetts.